-The development of micro-scale digestion on-farm units emerged nearly 6 years ago.
-Agriculture is truly well fit to be juxtaposed with anaerobic digestion for many reasons:
+The development of micro-scale digestion on-farm plants emerged after 2010.
+Agriculture is truly well fit to be juxtaposed with anaerobic digestion for many reasons.
+It helps farmers:

 In France, this energy alternative is becoming very successful, particularly in Brittany, where a dozen projects are planned.
 For farmers, small-scale digestion is a good way to diversify their activity at a reasonable cost.

-HoSt launched a few years ago the Microferm, designed for agriculturalists who want to process manure on a small scale, and to convert it to sustainable energy.
-Depending on the size of the company, the farm can produce between 60 and 150 kWe green energy.
+HoSt Microferm is designed for farmers who want to process manure from their own installation.
+Depending on the size, the farm can produce between 60 and 150 kWe green energy.
 Apart from the production of electricity and heat, the formed biogas can also be upgraded to natural gas quality and be supplied to the natural gas grid.

-Published by ValBiom, the guide « Monter un projet de microbiométhanisation à la ferme (French only) » accompanies you in your microscale digestion unit project.
+Published by Bioenergy Farm, the handbook « Implementation Guide for Small-Scale Biogas Plants » accompanies you in your microscale digestion units project.
 Different topics are discussed: